Getting Started with i.MXRT7xx-EVK

 2.1 Install Your Toolchain

-NXP offers complimentary toolchains.
-VS Code with extension from NXP to enable, fast, flexible development.
+NXP offers complimentary toolchains, like the Visual Studio (VS) Code with extension from NXP, to enable, fast and flexible development.

 Visual Studio Code